celoyd/potato/ancillary-data/cids/README.md

 To see the top-rated CIDs.
 They have score 1 because there are some CIDs that have 4 water, 4 LULC, and 4 seeing, which with scaling is 1×1×1).

-Now we can, for example, adjust the score formula (updating its column), and eventually write out a new allow list:
+Now we can, for example, adjust the score formula.
+(Or perhaps we’re just adding some ratings to the allow-list, and need make no changes other than running the new data through.)

+To write out a new allow list:

 ```sql
 copy